Skip to content

 Lack of Diversity

-With only one-third of students receiving doctorates identifying as members of underrepresented groups, what follows is an overall lack of diversity.
+With only 1/3rd of students receiving doctorates identifying as members of underrepresented groups, what follows is an overall lack of diversity.
 This can be seen not only in your courses, but also throughout your school and into your program and career field.
-Minorities may not consider pursuing graduate degrees or may be battling the financial burdens of an advanced degree.

 As a minority doctoral student, you could be faced with ongoing bias and stereotyping by your classmates, professors, and other faculty.

-One of the biggest challenges that minority doctoral students might face is lack of familiarity with the academic system.
-According to the Southern Regional Education Board, only six percent of nationwide academic faculty are African American, five percent are Hispanic, and one percent are Native American.
+Only 6% of nationwide academic faculty are African American, 5% are Hispanic, and 1% are Native American.
 Many minority doctoral students might not have anyone within their family who has pursued an advanced degree, resulting in students facing challenges and obstacles without direct support.

-• A Guide to Completing the Dissertation Phase of Doctoral Studies – Cornell University offers this comprehensive manual for navigating the entire dissertation writing process, from conceptualization to final revision.
+• Cornell Dissertation Guide – Comprehensive manual for the dissertation writing process, from planning to revision.

 • A Guide to PhD Success: How to Thrive During Doctoral Studies – An online guide that highlights key factors and tips to consider that will help you survive—and even thrive—in graduate school.